Bobby Frasor: Professional career

 Following the completion of his college career, Frasor joined BC Levski Sofia, which plays in the Balkan League and Bulgarian National League, which went on to win the basketball Bulgarian Cup.
 For the 2010–11 season, Frasor signed with Cypriot team Achilleas Kaimakliou.

 Coaching career

 In 2011, Frasor retired from basketball and joined Roy Williams' staff as assistant video coordinator.
 In 2012, he was hired by the University of Alabama at Birmingham head basketball coach Jerod Haase as the director of operations with the goal being to groom him to be a Division I coach.
-He now coaches at his alma mater, Brother Rice High School.
+He coached for seven years at his alma mater, Brother Rice High School.Frasor won two regional titles in two of his first three seasons and compiled an overall record of 143-56 in seven seasons.
+The Crusaders won a pair of Catholic League championships under Frasor.